jrsinclair/mazes-presentation/presentation.md

 ---

 1. Start with a randomly selected room. <!-- .element: class="fragment" data-fragment-index="0" -->
-2. Check how many rooms are left unconnected.
-If there are none left, we're done. <!-- .element: class="fragment" data-fragment-index="2" -->
-3. Make a list of rooms adjacent to the current room, ot yet connected to another room. <!-- .element: class="fragment" data-fragment-index="3" -->
+2. Make a list of rooms adjacent to the current room, not yet connected to another room. <!-- .element: class="fragment" data-fragment-index="1" -->
-4. If all the adjacent rooms are already connected, go back one room and repeat from 2. <!-- .element: class="fragment" data-fragment-index="4" -->
+3. If this connected adjacent rooms list is empty, go back one room (or finish). <!-- .element: class="fragment" data-fragment-index="2" -->
-5. Pick one of the unconnected adjacent rooms at random and connect it to this one. <!-- .element: class="fragment" data-fragment-index="5" -->
+4. Pick one of the rooms in the list at random and connect it. <!-- .element: class="fragment" data-fragment-index="3" -->
-6. Move to the new room and repeat from 2. <!-- .element: class="fragment" data-fragment-index="6" -->
+5. Move to this new room and repeat from 2. <!-- .element: class="fragment" data-fragment-index="4" -->

 ---

 ## Let's turn that into code

 Note: We now know the basic approach.
 But we need ot turn that into code.
-To make life easier for ourselves, we're going to create a couple of immutable data structures… from scratch.
+To make life easier for ourselves, we're going to create an immutable data structure… from scratch.

 ---